RHULPsychology/Important_Tutorials/Windows_Prep_for_Cluster/Access_Through_VNC.md

 - First

-Use remote desktop to login to prod .
+Use remote desktop to login to prod-mrirdp01.rhul.ac.uk

 - Second  (Skip this step if your VNC viewer is already setup.
 Do this for the first time only.)